Best frozen pizza

 £1.40 per pack

 This is by no means the poshest pizza you can buy from Waitrose, but did its Essential Waitrose frozen pizza still have a more premium taste than you get in other supermarkets?
-Log in now or join Which? to unlock our results.
+Log in now or to unlock our results.